 You’ll see the locomotive on the tracks waiting for you to begin your journey!

 Kanaya is famous for its green tea.
 It was the season for newly harvested tea, so there was a free Kayana tea service in front of the station.
-Kanaya tea has a sweet and refreshing taste in itself.
-The combination of the tea and the hospitality from the girls helped relieve my fatigue from the trip.
+Kanaya tea has a sweet and refreshing taste.

 This area is a reproduction of Kanaya’s station and platform around the mid 1970s.

-After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already boarding time.
+After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already time to board.
 I got on the ”SL Kawane 1” train at 11：52.
-The inside of the train looked so retro and nostalgic, that I felt like I was back in the early Showa period!
-While eating my Ekiben, the train whistled to depart and the station staff was waving their hands to us.
+The train interior looked so retro and nostalgic, that I felt like I was back in the early Showa period!
+While eating my ekiben, the train whistled to depart and the station staff waved at us as they sent us off.
 Here we go…

-One of the train’s staff members entertained us by playing the harmonica and had a nice smile!
+One of the train’s staff members entertained us by playing the harmonica.

 2 Chome-1112-2 Kanayaazuma Shimada-shi, Shizuoka Prefecture